Devin Booker scores 35 points, Kevin Durant adds 24 to help the Suns beat the Rockets, 110-105 - WTOP News

 The Suns took an 86-75 lead into the final quarter.
 Houston cut the advantage to six midway through the fourth, but Booker responded immediately with a 3-pointer to push the lead back to nine.

 Jalen Green led Houston with 34 points.
 Fred VanVleet added 21.
-The Rockets connected on just 11 of 45 3-pointers.
+The Rockets connected on just 11 of 45 3-pointers and shot 33.3% from the field overall, which was their worst percentage of the season.

+“It wasn’t one of our better nights as far as guys getting open looks and making the extra pass,” Rockets coach Ime Udoka said.
+“We had a few guys who had it going, but a few guys who were struggling.”

 Phoenix has won seven of its past 10 — and nine in a row at home — as it tries to stay in the top six of the Western Conference playoff race and avoid the play-in tournament.
 The sliding Rockets have lost eight of 10.